codership/documentation/galeracluster/source/documentation/wsrep-functions.rst

    "Optional Arguments", "timeout"
    "Initial Version", "Version 4.0"

 This function blocks the client until the node applies and commits the given :term:`Global Transaction ID`.
 If you don't provide a timeout, it defaults to the value of :ref:`repl.causal_read_timeout <repl.causal_read_timeout>`.
-It the following return values:
+It returns the following values:

 - ``1``: The node applied and committed the given Global Transaction ID.